 Magnitude of Revisions & Earnings Surprise

-Forest Labs is expected to deliver below expectations in the third quarter of fiscal 2013.
-The company is expected to deliver a negative earnings surprise of 150%.
+Excluding the second quarter of fiscal 2012, Forest Labs has usually surpassed expectations with an average earnings surprise of 3.4% over the last four quarters.
+Forest Labs is, however, expected to deliver below expectations in the first quarter of fiscal 2013.
+The company is expected to deliver a negative earnings surprise of 7.7%.

 We currently have a Neutral recommendation on Forest Labs, which carries a Zacks #3 Rank (short-term Hold rating).
 We remain concerned about long-term growth at Forest Labs, especially now that Lexapro is facing stiff generic competition.
 While Forest Labs has been working on getting new products approved, we don’t expect new product sales will be enough to compensate for the loss of Lexapro sales.
 Namenda will face generic competition in early 2015 - this puts another $1+ billion at risk.